A Fresh Look at the "Hot Hand" Paradox: Simple Arbitrary Length Sequences

 While the calculational details for longer sequences are straightforward, they become progressively more tedious as the sequence length is increased.
-However, for the sequence of $n$ consecutive H's, the equations for the restricted times are sufficiently systematic in character that they can be solved.
-To this end, we first define the following set of restricted times: \begin{itemize} \itemsep -0.5ex \item $A_k$, the waiting time for $n$H when the current state consists of $k$ consecutive H's; \item $B$, the waiting time for $n$H when the current state is T. \end{itemize} These times satisfy
+However, for the sequence of $n$ consecutive H's, the equations for the restricted times are sufficiently systematic in character that they can be readily solved.
+To this end, we first define the following set of restricted times: \begin{itemize} \itemsep -0.5ex \item $A_k$, the average waiting time for $n$H starting from $k$ consecutive H's; \item $B$, the average waiting time for $n$H starting from T. \end{itemize} These times satisfy

-Now the equation for $A_{n-2}$ can be written in terms of $A_{n-1}$ only.
-Similarly, the equation for $A_{n-3}$ can be written in terms of $A_{n-1}$ only.
-Continuing this procedure, we find